 Title Search is the compiling of title information from official or public records.
 The title search provides a summary listing of all the past documents affecting title to the land being purchased.

-Writ of Interpleader is a court order that directs a title company how to disburse the escrowed funds in question.
+Writ of Interpleader is a court order that directs the escrow holder (a title agency, company, or attorney) how to disburse the escrowed funds in question.

 Why is it taking so long to get my Deed?